olofmogren/olofmogren.github.io/blog/_posts/2016-08-08-trends-in-neural-translation.md

 especially when used with a small word vocabulary, on the task of translating between Czech and English.

-The presentations of these papers are some of
+These are some of the more interesting presentations that I look forward to during this year's ACL.